k78ma/quartz/content/ML/Perceptron.md

 ---
-title: "Perceptron"
+title: Perceptron
+tags:
-tag: ml
+  - ml
 date: 2023-06-25
-alias:
+aliases:
 ---

 One of the most basic of ML algorithms - but it has a cool name!